explainers-by-googlers/CHIPS-spec/draft-cutler-httpbis-partitioned-cookies.md

 ## Partitioned cookies and XSS attacks

 Sites are more susceptible to XSS attacks as embedded frames since these contexts rely on cross-site cookies for a notion of user session/state.
 Partitioning cross-site cookies makes them less vulnerable to being leaked via XSS, since an attacker would need to navigate the user's browser to the top-level site the cookie was created on in order for the browser to send the cookie at all.
+The inclusion of a cross-site ancestor chain bit in the cookie partition key also prevents embedded frames with cross site ancestors from accessing cookies of the top-level site.

 ## Partitioned cookies and CSRF attacks